 Athenais frowned at him.
 “Why?
 You a male or female?
 Or are you guys like seahorses and grow your own?
 Come to think of it, how do seahorses do it?”

->

-> “Stop it,” Paul snapped.
+Paul narrowed his eyes at her.
 “If you’re stalling because you sent a neurogram back to your ship, this conversation is over.”

->

-> Athenais bristled.
+Athenais bristled.
 “It’s just small talk.
 I want to know.”

->

-> The shifter looked stressed and irritated and ready to leave.
+The shifter looked stressed and irritated and ready to leave.
 The bearded man put a steadying hand on his shoulder, visibly holding him in place.
-Paul scoffed and made a disgusted nod, then forcibly relaxed.
-When he failed to enlighten her on either the breeding habits of shifters or seahorses, Athenais said, “So how’d you meet your friends, here?”
+Paul scoffed and looked disgustedly aside, then forcibly relaxed.
+When he failed to enlighten her on either the breeding habits of shifters or seahorses, however, Athenais sighed and said, “So how’d you meet your friends, here?”

->

-> “Downfall of the Utopia.”
+“Downfall of the Utopia.”

 “Indeed,” Paul said, looking at his mug.
 He took a deep swig and set it down again, none too gently.
 “But we have better things to do than discuss the past.”
 He sounded strained, his words forced.